 When to Call a Professional

-- When you’re outnumbered.
-Large infestations of pests happen–for example, German roaches multiply so fast that a couple can become hundreds in a short time.
-A large millipede infestation can happen quickly under the right conditions.
-Stink bugs can easily take over a home in the fall.
-All these situations can be too much for the average homeowner to handle.
-In these cases, a very thorough treatment is necessary, often to include attics, crawl spaces, eaves, and soffits.
+- You’re Outnumbered: Large infestations of pests happen.
+Some pests, like German cockroaches, millipedes, and stink bugs, can invade in large numbers under the right conditions.
+These situations can be too much to handle.
+Thorough treatment is necessary and often requires treating attics, crawl spaces, eaves, and soffits.
 A professional has the equipment and experience to treat for pests on a large scale.

 For scientifically-tested, effective pest control that is better for the environment, try Maggie’s Farm pest control products.
 Our promise is that our plant and mineral-based products are developed by scientists and seasoned pest control professionals to be the most effective family of green pest control products on the market.
 Find out why life’s better on the farm!